Act 0: Scene 1

-As I and my fellow classmates left it at that, Ms Fujimura then began the class, the day proceeded almost without a care.
+As I and my fellow classmates left it at that, Ms Fujimura then began taking attendance and starting the class, the day proceeded almost without a care.

 "Now then, today we'll be talking about the biography of a talented physician known as Dr. Pieceman…"

-The bell signalling the end of class rings as the orange light of the afternoon sun filtered into the classroom.
+The bell signalling the end of school rings as the orange light of the afternoon sun filtered into the classroom.

 I stretched my back as I thought about the lesson today.
 While not too boring, it was still a relief that it was over.
 Though I guess any student would think that.